Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 Negation

-The rules for negation are much as in English.
+The rules of negation are much as in English:

-• Nek li nek ŝi respondis. – Neither he or she answered.
+• Nek li nek ŝi respondis. – Neither he nor she answered.

 • Vi nek sidas nek rigardas. – You are neither sitting nor looking.